AFaust/alfresco-nashorn-script-engine/README.md

 It started with my [Enhanced Script Environment](https://github.com/AFaust/alfresco-enhanced-script-environment/) ([Summit 2013 session](https://summit.alfresco.com/barcelona/sessions/enhanced-script-api-dynamic-import-batch-processing)) which aimed to address various issues with Rhino based integration in standard Alfresco, especially Java <-> JavaScript conversions as well as transparent, native-like use of Java lists and maps, and avoiding leaks of JavaScript objects into Java or FreeMarker environments.
 After realizing that this was unachievable without a complete refactoring of the Alfresco Rhino integration or ending up with an unmaintainable mess, I started a [proof of concept branch](https://github.com/AFaust/alfresco-enhanced-script-environment/tree/nashorn_PoC) for using the Nashorn engine in Alfresco ([Summit 2014 Lightning Talk](https://youtu.be/t50IVAxpD3E?t=1057)).

 This project now is about implementing a proper, production-ready script engine for Alfresco based on Nashorn.
 It is designed to implement a completely isolated, separate script engine to allow both Rhino and Nashorn to be used on the same Alfresco instance side-by-side without any side-effects.
-To ensure safe coexistence, the script engine provides a separate script API implementation, which draws inspiration from the existing API (and tries to come as close as possible), but tries to cut off as many legacy Rhino hacks / weirdness as possible.
-The new script API is designed to support modularisation from the get-go and uses a variant of the AMD module loading mechanism also used in Aikau.
+To ensure safe coexistence, the script engine provides a separate script API implementation, which draws inspiration from the existing API (and tries to come as close as possible), but aims to cut off as many legacy Rhino hacks / weirdness as possible.
+The new script API is designed to support modularisation from the start and uses a variant of the AMD module loading mechanism also used in Aikau, so anyone who has written Aikau modules before should feel right at home.

 # Current state
 This project contains three modules.
 The Repository-tier module is currently the only one that provides a custom script engine (implementing a Nashorn script engine for Share / Surf is a planned TODO-item for the future).
 The Share-tier module provides a customization / extension to the work-in-progress [Aikau-ified JavaScript Console](https://github.com/AFaust/js-console/tree/js-console-v2) so new script API modules can be easily prototyped in a running system and don't require frequent restarts to test.